couchbase/query/docs/n1ql-select.md

 By default, an INNER join is performed.
-This means that for each joined object produced, both the left and right hand source objects must be non-null.
+This means that for each joined object produced, both the left and right hand source objects must be non-missing and non-null.

 If LEFT or LEFT OUTER is specified, then a left outer join is performed.
 At least one joined object is produced for each left hand source object.
-If the right hand source object is null or missing, the joined object is MISSING a value for the right hand side.
+If the right hand source object is NULL or MISSING, then the joined object's right-hand side value is also NULL or MISSING (omitted), respectively.

 ### Unnests